HL7/cqf-measures/input/pages/measure-conformance.md

   ],
 ```

+Note that this extension is specifically bound to the FHIRAllTypes ValueSet (i.e. the set of all types in FHIR, including data types and resource types, both abstract and concrete).
+The FHIRAllTypes value set is appropriate for the specification since it's possible to have population criteria that result in "abstract" types.
+Authoring environments may wish to limit the selection of population basis based on the content implementation guides used in authoring the measure, but that would be a content-driven validation, not a restriction enforced by the specification.

 #### Measure Population Semantics

 The base FHIR Measure resource defines a set of measure population components that are used to construct measures.
 Measure populations have implicit relationships to each other depending on the measure scoring type.
 For example, for proportion measures, denominator criteria have an implicit dependency on initial population criteria, i.e. the criteria for inclusion in the denominator of a measure implicitly include the criteria for inclusion in the initial population.
 Similarly, numerator criteria have an implicit dependency on denominator criteria, i.e. the criteria for inclusion in the numerator of a measure implicitly include the criteria for inclusion in the denominator.
 CQL expressions referenced by Measure population criteria are evaluated within the context of these implicit dependencies.